 So instead of feeling ashamed that I — a strong and independent woman — have no clue about investing, I talked to experts about the steps to take to get started.
 Here’s what they said.

-Every financial expert I spoke to assured me that no woman should ever feel ashamed about asking for financial guidance or education.
+Every financial expert I spoke to assured me that no woman should ever feel ashamed about asking for financial guidance or education, especially when it comes to investing for beginners.

 “A lot of women feel embarrassed that they don’t know how it works,” says financial coach Juliana Valverde.
 She reminds her clients that “we aren’t taught this in school.”
 And, just like any other skill, learning how to invest is something any woman can learn how to do effectively.